ed-syspertec/Virtel/docs/manuals/virtel/Virtel461IG/Installation_Guide.rst

 NFORCEIP parameter
 ^^^^^^^^^^^^^^^^^^

-The IP address provided thru X-Forwarded-For may change randomly, eg when connecting through zScaler This was considered an error by Virtel, which was loosing the connection.
+The IP address provided thru X-Forwarded-For may change randomly, eg when connecting through zScaler This was considered an error by Virtel, which was losing the connection.
 NFORCEIP=NO will, by default, ignore a change of client IP address.
 Specifying NFORCEIP=YES will provide the old behavior, enforcing that the client IP address should not change.

 ::

 	NFORCEIP=YES|NO Default=NO

-**YES** - Enforces that the client IP address should not change in which case the session is closed by VIRTEL.
+**YES** - Enforces that the client IP address should not change.
+Virtel will reject a connection to an existing session if the IP address changes.

 **NO** - Any change of IP address during the session is ignored.
 The session is maintained.